vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![The source configurations settings for CustomerInfo.](images/2019-08-25-14-59-32.png "CustomerInfo source settings")

-    >**NOTE**: We have left the sampling set to disabled.
+    >**Note**: We have left the sampling set to disabled.
 This is because the sampling will cause the join failures later in this exercise.
 For very large datasets you would want to enable sampling to improve the performance of the debugging process.

 6. Select the Projection tab.
 The projection tab allows you to specify the data types in the dataset.
 For this dataset we will specify the data types manually.
 For the columns listed below, make the following data type modifications.

     - CustomerKey: **integer**
     - NameStyle: **boolean**
-    - BirthDate: **date** format: **yyy-MM-dd**
+    - BirthDate: **date** format: **yyyy-MM-dd**

     ![THe projection settings tab with the above columns set to the specified values.](images/2019-08-25-15-11-47.png "Projection settings for data type mapping")